Ethanol Problems and Outboard Engines

 Every state differs on their regulation and laws pertaining to ethanol and fuel.

 requires regarding labeling at the pumps to let the consumers know whether E-10 is included in their fuel.

-bans the use of alcohol-blended fuels in aircraft citing the dangerous effects it has on engines.
+The FAA bans the use of alcohol-blended fuels in aircraft citing the dangerous effects it has on engines.
 If the government bans it from aircraft, why are they forcing us to use it in our vehicles and boats?
 It's hard not to debate the politics behind their decision making but it sounds like a hasty policy to satisfy another lobbying group.
 Truth is, the government looked at the marine industry as only 5% of the total fuel consumed in the U.S. and the governments response is they're really not concerned with what effect ethanol problems might have on such a small minority.

 Marine-Related Ethanol Lawsuit Passes Motion to Dismiss in Florida

 "Boat Owners Continue to Struggle with and the Effects of E10 Fuel-The issue of ethanol in the fuel tanks of marine engines continues to cause problems for boaters nationwide.
 A Florida lawsuit, alleging negligence against six oil companies for failing to warn boat owners of potential ethanol problems caused by E-10 blended gasoline, survived a motion to dismiss from the defendants.
 This is a significant milestone for many boat owners who have been forced to repair and replace marine engine systems due to a lack of knowledge of the destructive effects of E10 fuel.